peopleware/angular-sdk/projects/ppwcode/ng-common/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Library contents

+### Mixins

+#### Constructor

+Defines a constructable type.

+#### Handle subscriptions

+Mixin to extend the given constructable with functionality to manage subscriptions.
+Provides the following:

+-   A function to wrap a stream with the PPW way of subscription handling.
+-   An ngOnDestroy implementation to automatically unsubscribe to all known subscriptions.

+#### Track pending

+Enhances the given base class with functionality for tracking a "pending" state.
+The initial state of the pending situation is "true".

+### Pipes

+#### PpwApiTranslate

+A pipe to translate properties of type PpwTranslationMap that come from the API to the current active locale.

+### RXJS Operators

+#### TruthyFilter

+An operator that only continues the stream when the incoming result is truthy

+#### TruthyFirst

+An operator that only continues the stream when the first incoming result is truthy